• Godly Living Posts / Quotes

 Honesty is a rare virtue only faithful Christians have.

-…that’s a hard comment to make, right?
+…That’s a difficult statement to make, isn’t it?
 Yes, it is.
-Undoubtedly, God is faithful to His word so, every Christian has to be faithful to theirs too.
+But it’s true.
+God is faithful to His Word, and because of that, every Christian is called to be faithful to theirs.

 Honesty is towards God and man